This story started here.

 I got the idea that Rhonda was here because she had to be.
 She had a case that didn't interest her very much, but she had to do her job (and she wasn't about to have anybody from her staff interview my employer).

-I kept my face impassive, but I was amused to think that this was not going to be one of those cases which would interfere with whatever personal plans the sheriff and Phyllis might have made for that evening.
+I kept my face impassive, but I was amused to think that this was not going to be one of those cases which would interfere with whatever personal plans Rhonda and Phyllis might have made for that evening.

 Rhonda sighed.
 "That's not necessary.
 A simple summary will be enough."